 Assistant Professor of Business Administration

 Vineet Kumar is an Assistant Professor of Business Administration in the Marketing Unit.
-He teaches the first-year required M.B.A. course on Marketing, and in the executive education program Taking Marketing Digital
+He teaches the first-year required M.B.A. course on Marketing, and has taught in several executive education programs including Driving Digital and Social Strategy, Strategic Marketing Management, Business Marketing Strategy

 Vineet's research focus is on understanding the drivers of value creation in technology products and services, and strategies that firms should adopt in designing such products.
 His current interests cover a broad range within the technology+marketing interface, including studying: (a) product strategy and technological innovation, (b) designing social products to engage consumers, (c) gamification strategies to create consumer value (d) product design and development using a freemium model.